 - Akismet: spammers are everything and you don’t want a million of these on every posts with links back to non-relevant or inappropriate sites.
 This plugin will alleviate most of the need to go in and moderate comments for spam.

-- Easy Recipe: If you plan on posting recipes, you’ll want to make sure you have a recipe plugin.
-I actually use Easy Recipe Plus but this is the free version and makes formatting recipes easy for you and printing/saving recipes easy for your readers.
+- WP Recipe Maker: If you plan on posting recipes, you’ll want to make sure you have a recipe plugin.
+I use WP Recipe Maker that makes formatting recipes easy for you and printing/saving recipes easy for your readers.
 Plus, and perhaps most importantly, it allows Google to help index your photo and your recipe to appear higher in search results.

 - Shareaholic: this is another all-in-one plugin that has lots of different capabilities.
 You can integrate Google Analytics (more on that under setting up Google tools in the next step), link to related posts, and give your readers share buttons to easily share your post on social media.